100% recycling since 1950.

 Using energy responsibly

 Efficiency through expertise and modern technology

-The production of paper and board from recovered paper is also energy intensive, although much less so than products made from virgin fibre.
-We use the latest technology to make the most efficient use of our current energy source, natural gas.
-Our own power plant can convert 92 percent of this energy into electricity and steam.
-Efficient technology also allows us to make multiple use of the cold and waste heat in water and air, for example, and we also produce our own biogas.
-Compared to the year 2000, we now require 23 percent less energy per ton of product.
-At the same time, we are intensively looking for sustainable ways to replace natural gas step by step with renewable energies.
+The production of paper and cardboard from recovered paper is also energy-intensive, although significantly less so than products made from virgin fibre.
+We use state-of-the-art technology to handle our current energy source, natural gas, as efficiently as possible.
+Our own power plant can convert 92 per cent of this energy into electricity and steam.
+Efficient technology also allows us to use the cold and waste heat in water and air several times over, for example, and we also produce our own biogas.
+We are intensively looking for sustainable ways to replace natural gas step by step with renewable energies.

 Water: our cycle

 Economical use of valuable resources